polarch/JSAmbisonics/README.md

 ---
 ## Note on the loading of multichannel files for HOA

 The HOA processing of *order=N* requires audio streams of *(N+1)^2* channels.
-Loading HOA recordins or HOA binaural filters from sound files of that many channels seems to be problematic for the browsers.
-Firefox seems to be able to handle many channels but Chrome fails at WAVE files of >8ch.
-For that reason a helper class is provided that loads individual 8ch files that have been split from the full HOA multichannel file. usage:
+Loading HOA recordings or HOA binaural filters from sound files of that many channels seems to be problematic for the browsers.
+Both Firefox and Chrome seem to be able to handle WAVE and OGG files of up to 8ch.
+For that reason a helper class is provided that loads individual 8ch files that have been split from the full HOA multichannel file.
+Usage:

 ```javascript
 var HOA3soundBuffer;